 53) Join a singing group or choir

-54) Record 1-second video with your phone every day with the app 1-second to create a video diary per month or year.
+54) Record a 1-second video with your phone every day with the app 1-second to create a video diary per month or year.

 55) Write down three new ideas you have every day/ or week t boost your creative mind